just-kaunghtet/pos-web/README.md

-# Welcome to my POS WEB Project!
+# Welcome to your Lovable Project!